junaga/snippets/readme.md

 ### `.prettierrc`

-Prettier settings I use **everywhere**, on clients, servers and dev env.
+Prettier settings I use **everywhere**, on clients, servers and the dev env.
 [Here](https://invita.link/prettier-playground) is the Prettier Playground with these settings.

 ```json
 {